 What Are Overdraft Fees?

 Financial institutions charge overdraft fees when you spend more than you have available in your checking account.
 Your bank or credit union covers the purchase or payment and charges you an additional fee.
 Some banks show no mercy with overdraft fees and charge the fee the moment you overdraw by a single penny.
-Other financial platforms like Current are far more accommodative.
-Current lets you overdraw by up to $200 before charging an overdraft fee.
+Other financial platforms are far more accommodating and let you overdraw by up to a certain amount before charging an overdraft fee.
 This protection gives you a more generous buffer before overdraft fees get incurred.

 How Do Overdraft Fees Work?